Learn with Music

 Rhythmica makes it hard to forget.

-Music gives your brain multiple ways to remember the same thing—melody, rhythm, and repetition working together.
+Music gives your brain multiple ways to remember the same thing—melody, rhythm, emotion, and repetition working together.

 Four ways music helps words stay